prrvchr/mDriveOOo/README.md

 ## Introduction:

-**oneDriveOOo** is a [LibreOffice](https://www.libreoffice.org/download/download/) and/or [OpenOffice](https://www.openoffice.org/download/index.html) extension allowing to offer you innovative services in these office suites.
+**oneDriveOOo** is part of a [Suite](https://prrvchr.github.io/) of [LibreOffice](https://www.libreoffice.org/download/download/) and/or [OpenOffice](https://www.openoffice.org/download/index.html) extensions allowing to offer you innovative services in these office suites.
 This extension allows you to work in LibreOffice / OpenOffice on your Microsoft OneDrive files, even while offline.

 Being free software I encourage you:
 - To duplicate its [source code](https://github.com/prrvchr/oneDriveOOo).
 - To make changes, corrections, improvements.
+- To open [issue](https://github.com/prrvchr/oneDriveOOo/issues/new) if needed.

 In short, to participate in the development of this extension.
 Because it is together that we can make Free Software smarter.